Research Conflicts of Interest

 G. Research Involving Human Participants

 While the thresholds for disclosure are the same for all types of research, additional diligence in evaluation and management is required for research with potential risks to human subjects or with potential implications for medical care and the practice of medicine.
 The RCOIC applies the rebuttable presumption standard when reviewing financial conflicts of interest in human subjects research, i.e., individuals with significant financial interests may not conduct the research unless there are compelling circumstances.
-Compelling circumstances include factors such as unique investigator expertise; unique institutional resources; unique access to particular patient populations; nature of science; level of risk for human subjects; and degree to which financial interests and research are linked.
+Compelling circumstances include factors such as unique investigator expertise; unique institutional resources; unique access to particular patient populations; nature of the science involved; level of risk for human subjects; and degree to which financial interests and research are linked.
 While this policy is consistent with simultaneous review of a given research proposal by both RCOIC and CPHS, the RCOIC review process will be completed and the report forwarded to the CPHS before the protocol receives final review and approval.
 CPHS may request revision of the recommended management plan if it feels the conflict cannot be managed or the proposed plan is insufficient.
 These two committees will work in conjunction with each other and the RCOIC process should provide sufficient information to ensure that, as applicable, conflicts are managed and research participants are informed.

 H. Noncompliance with Research Conflicts of Interest Policies

 The university anticipates that investigators will comply fully and promptly with this policy.
-The EVPARA is responsible for investigating instances of non-compliance and determining whether to impose sanctions and what sanctions will be applied.
+The EVP/CAO is responsible for investigating instances of non-compliance and determining whether to impose sanctions and what sanctions will be applied.
 In making these determinations, he/she may consult with the applicable department chair, the dean, the RCOIC or other appropriate individuals.

 Examples of non-compliance include, but are not limited to: